Making an Offer on a House Before Selling Yours

 Settlement Contingency

-Lastly, including a settlement contingency in your contract ensures that you will not be in debt.
-A settlement contingency means that your property purchase will only go through once your current property has sold.
+A settlement contingency is a clause in your contract that will prevent debt.
+It guarantees that your property purchase will only go through once your current property has sold.

 Compare Local Conveyancers